 “We hopes y’all won’ts be disappointed.”

-“We’s jist thrilled y’alls come to our small congregation.
+“We’s jist thrilled y’alls come to our little congregation.
 We’s proud that it’s our boy who inspired y’all.”

 Enough of the platitudes, it’s time to actually perform.

-To paraphrase one of our favorite Broadway musicals, ‘everythin’s up-to-date in Ames, I-o-way,’ but not so much in the sticks of Harlan, population 5500.
-We know that Ames First Baptist doesn’t ‘cotton’ to holy rollin’ and speakin’ in tongues.
+To paraphrase one of our favorite Broadway musicals (‘Oklahoma’), ‘everythin’s up-to-date in Ames, I-o-way,’ but not so much in the sticks of Harlan, population 5500.
+We know that Ames First Baptist does not ‘cotton’ to holy rollin’ and speakin’ in tongues.
 Not the case in Harlan County.
 After we start our first hymn, individuals stand up and wave their hands to get God’s attention.
 By the end of the hymn, many congregants are rolling in the aisle.
 John Boy and I have been there before.
-To the shock of the twins and the other older choir members, we jump right in there with the rollers.
-Tongues freak me out, so I pull John Boy to his feet and escape back to the choir.
+To the shock of the twins and the other older choir members, we jump right in with the rollers.
+Tongues freak me out and I escape back to the choir.

 “What are you doin’?”
 Angie hisses.